braze-inc/braze-docs/_docs/_developer_guide/home.md

 page_order: 0
 layout: dev_guide
 guide_top_header: "Braze Developer Guide"
-guide_top_text: "This is where developers can find all the integrations available with Braze.<br>For updates, additional resources, and to join the Braze developer community, visit the <a href='https://developer.braze.com'>Braze developer portal</a>."
+guide_top_text: "This is where developers can find all the integrations available with Braze.<br>For additional resources and to join the Braze developer community, visit the <a href='https://www.braze.com/dev-portal'>Braze developer portal</a>."
 article_title: Braze Developer Guide

 guide_featured_title: "Featured Integrations"